WEZQ: History

 The station signed on the air June 9, 1976, as WPBC, a beautiful music station owned by Penobscot Broadcasting.
 It became WSHZ in 1992, after the station evolved to a soft adult contemporary format, placing it in competition with Ellsworth station WKSQ.

 In October 1993, WSHZ was purchased by Dudman Communications, owner of WDEA and WWMJ in Ellsworth.
 That December, the station changed its call sign to WEZQ.
 However, the "Soft Hits 92.9" branding used as WSHZ was retained for several years after becoming WEZQ.
 Dudman sold its stations to Cumulus Media in 1998.
 In later years, WEZQ carried syndicated adult contemporary shows from Delilah and The Bob and Sheri Show.

 On July 31, 2012, Cumulus swapped 55 stations, including WEZQ, to Townsquare Media in exchange for Townsquare's stations in Bloomington and Peoria, Illinois.
 On January 1, 2013, Townsquare relaunched WEZQ with a sports format as "92.9 The Ticket".

-In 2018, WEZQ became the Bangor affiliate for the Boston Red Sox Radio Network, taking over from longtime Red Sox station AM 620 WZON.
+In 2018, WEZQ became the Bangor affiliate for the Boston Red Sox Radio Network, taking over from longtime Red Sox station WZON.
 On October 25, 2021, the station became one of the inaugural affiliates of Toucher and Rich from WBZ-FM in Boston, along with the commonly-owned trimulcast of WCYY, WPKQ, and WJZN.
+The station dropped Toucher and Rich in 2023.